alfarias/alfarias.github.io/index.md

 [Notebook on Nbviewer](https://nbviewer.jupyter.org/github/alfarias/forecasting-challenge-4i/blob/master/notebooks/case1.ipynb) - [Github Repository](https://github.com/alfarias/forecasting-challenge-4i)

 * **Titanic Survivor Prediction with AutoML Tools**<br>
-A project to show how fastai can give a bunch of tools to work in Python, how Pandas Profiling can speed up the EDA and the use of AutoML to build many models.<br>
+A project to show how fastai can give a bunch of tools to work in Python, how Pandas Profiling can speed up the EDA and the use of H2OAutoML to build many models.<br>
+The Dataset used is the classical [Titanic Disaster](https://www.kaggle.com/c/titanic).
 [Kaggle Notebook](https://www.kaggle.com/alfarias/fastanic-fastai-pandas-profiling-h2o-automl) - [Github Repository](https://github.com/alfarias/titanic_survivor_h2oautoml)

 * **MNIST with PyTorch/Catalyst + AMP(NVIDIA Apex)**<br>
-This experiment for digit recognizer Kaggle competition, the main objective os how the use and pros of the PyTorch and NVIDIA Apex, for Mixed Precision Training.<br>
+This experiment is for the [MNIST Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) from Kaggle, the main objective is show how the use PyTorch and NVIDIA Apex for Mixed Precision Training.<br>
 [Kaggle Notebook](https://www.kaggle.com/alfarias/mnist-with-pytorch-catalyst-amp-nvidia-apex) - [Github Repository](https://github.com/alfarias/digit-recognizer-catalyst-nvidia-apex)

 * **MLP Optimization with Genetic Algorithm**<br>